-There is currently NO BURN BAN in Hood County, Texas.
+There is currently a BURN BAN in Hood County, Texas.

 Please make sure that you are reading the following information/restrictions below if you are planning on burning.